Praneel7015/my-builder-challenge-website-old/README.md

    - Get your profile at: [https://community.aws/builderid](https://community.aws/builderid?trk=86c76c09-e8f4-4138-badc-604ce7bc5d77&sc_channel=el)

 3. **Add your photo** 📸:
-   - Replace `profile-photo.svg` with your photo
+   - Replace `profile.ico` with your photo
    - Name your photo file `profile-photo.jpg` or `profile-photo.png`
    - Or update the filename in `index.html`